High-Dimensional Knockoffs Inference for Time Series Data: Introduction

-Two important assumptions in \cite{CandesFanJansonLv2018} are that 1) the observations in $(\boldsymbol{X}, \boldsymbol{y})\in \mathbb{R}^{n\times (p+1)}$ across the rows are independent and identically distributed (i.i.d.) and 2) the joint distribution of $\boldsymbol{X}$ is known for generating the knockoff matrix $\widetilde{\boldsymbol{X}}$.
-The first assumption ensures that the knockoff variables can be constructed in a rowwise fashion independent of other rows.
-The second assumption makes it possible to construct ideal knockoffs satisfying the two critical conditions in \eqref{MX2}.
-However, for time series data with serial dependence, it is unclear whether the rowwise knockoff variable construction still gives us nearly valid knockoffs inference and what the precise effect of serial dependence on FDR control is.
-Also, in time series applications when the covariates are lagged variables with stationarity assumption, assuming known covariate distribution directly gives us the set of important variables, invalidating the problem of variable selection.
-In this paper, we will address theses challenges for time series applications by relaxing the two aforementioned assumptions.
+Two critical assumptions in model-X knockoffs \cite{CandesFanJansonLv2018} are: 1) the observations across time are independent and identically distributed (i.i.d.) and 2) the joint distribution of covariate vector is known for generating the knockoff variables.
+Both assumptions are unreasonably strong for time series data.
+Time series data exhibit serial dependence, and in some applications where covariates are lagged response variables with a stationarity assumption, assuming a known covariate distribution directly reveals the set of important variables, thus invalidating the problem of variable selection.
+We will address these challenges by relaxing the two aforementioned assumptions.